 The Vassar College Art Library is a rare example of a complete modernist interior from the pre-World War II period in the United States.
-Built in 1937, the interior was designed by John McAndrew, an architect as well as educator, who taught architectural history and drafting in the Vassar College Department of Art from 1932 to 1937.
+Built in 1937, the interior was designed by John McAndrew, an architect as well as educator, who taught architectural history and design in the Vassar College Department of Art from 1932 to 1937.

 The clarity, openness, and textured warmth of the space is in keeping with the American or what McAndrew termed a "naturalized" version of the machine aesthetic, which he would go on to promote in his role as Curator of the Department of Architecture at the Museum of Modern Art between 1937 and 1941.
 The vivid colors of the library interior draw on Le Corbusier’s purist principles and their relationship between color and space.
 McAndrew's Art Department colleagues referred to this dynamic and forward-looking space as the expression of a new functionalism in architecture.